Resolving the polarization puzzles in $D^0\to VV$: framework

-It can be seen that the mass differences within those $VV$ channels will lead to different values for both $g_{\text{DE}}^{(\text{P})}$ and $g_{\text{CS}}^{(\text{P})}$ after taking the wavefunction convolutions as a source of the SU(3) flavor symmetry breaking.
+It can be seen that the mass differences within those $VV$ channels will lead to different values for both $g_{\text{DE}}^{(\text{P})}$ and $g_{\text{CS}}^{(\text{P})}$ after taking the wavefunction convolutions as an additional source of the SU(3) flavor symmetry breaking.